 However, there are six online sportsbooks in the state.
 If you have already downloaded any of the IL sportsbook apps, you can use them to bet on White Sox games.

-The six online sportsbooks in Illinois are DraftKings, FanDuel, PointsBet, William Hill, BetRivers and Barstool.
+The six online sportsbooks in Illinois are DraftKings, FanDuel, PointsBet, Caesars by William Hill, BetRivers and Barstool.
 Baseball fans can bet on the run line, moneyline over/under, various props, etc. First five betting is also popular in Illinois.

 FanDuel is a frequent White Sox sponsor, and you’ve likely seen their ads at the stadium during games.
 Games also air on NBC Sports Chicago, whose official sports betting partner is PointsBet.